NIVANorge/Mobius2/HOW_TO_BUILD.md

 upp/MyApps/MobiView2

-unfortunately the build system I set up for MobiView2 also assumes specific paths to Mobius2 and LLVM for now :( It also has a few other dependencies like Dlib and Graphviz.
+unfortunately the build system I set up for MobiView2 also assumes specific paths to Mobius2 and LLVM for now :( It also has a few other dependencies like Dlib.